-Dr. Martin A. Morse, M.D., F.A.C.S., is a successful physician and surgeon who recently relocated to the Valley and has joined the team at Scottsdale’s UGlow Face & Body.
+Dr. Martin A. Morse, M.D., F.A.C.S., is the founder of FirmSculpt and a successful physician and surgeon who recently relocated to the Valley.
 “I have spent the past 25 years in private practice treating patients both pediatric and adult with all kinds of plastic surgery needs including congenital deformities, burns, cancer, traumatic injuries and wound care.”
 Learn about Dr. Martin Morse…

 Hometown: Louisville, Kentucky

 First job: My first job was actually over five summers aged 11 to 16 when I cut approximately 10 neighbors’ lawns for spending money making $6 per lawn.

 Favorite ways to spend your free time in AZ: I’m in the process of moving to Arizona so haven’t spent much time here, but in my free time my wife and I are exploring the mountains, the desert, the wildlife and the incredible rainless and humidity-less weather.

 Your biggest accomplishment and why: Professionally would be to: become a Fellow of the American College of Surgeons, the most distinguished surgical society in the world; and have the honor of caring for over 500 marines and soldiers injured in Afghanistan and Iraq during my military career.

 Personally would be to: have the honor to serve my country in the US Navy for 23 years; become a member of the oldest (not so secret) fraternity in the world, the Freemasons, as well as a 32nd degree Scottish Rite and a Shriner.